zopefoundation/Products.SQLAlchemyDA/README.txt

-  - After restarting Zope you go to the ZMI and create an instance of "SQLAlchemy Wrapper Integration" (as you would create some DA instance).
+  - After restarting Zope you go to the ZMI and create an instance of "SQLAlchemyDA" (as you would create some DA instance).
 After creating the instance you should see 'my-sa-wrapper' in the properties form of the new instance.
 When creating a new ZSQL method you should be able to use this DA instance as connection id.